 Ft.
 Ord Dunes Campground Project

-Fort Ord Dunes State Park is one of the newest units of the State Park System and was added in January of 1995.
-The land was transferred to the State by the National Park Service through the Federal Lands to Parks Program, and the park was opened to the public in 2009.
+One of the newest units of the State Park System, Fort Ord Dunes State Park is was added in January of 1995.
+The land was transferred to the state by the National Park Service through the Federal Lands to Parks Program, and the park was opened to the public for day use in 2009.

 New Campground Features

-RV Campground Area.
+- RV Campground Area.
 This area contains 45 RV campsites with electrical and water hookups and is capable of accommodating large RVs

-Traditional Camping Area: This areas is comprised of 40 traditional tent campsites
+- Traditional Camping Area: This areas is comprised of 43 traditional tent campsites

-A Hike/Bike/Walk-In Camping Area: This area has 10 walk-in or bike-in style campsites, each accessible from the Monterey Bay Sanctuary Scenic Trail and a designated parking area within the campground
+- A Hike/Bike/Walk-In Camping Area: This area has 10 walk-in or bike-in style campsites, each accessible from the Monterey Bay Sanctuary Scenic Trail and a designated parking area within the campground

 The campground will also feature:

-Consistent architectural design themes for all buildings and landscape structures
+- Consistent architectural design themes for all buildings and landscape structures.

-- Paved parking spurs, picnic tables, fire rings and tent pads
+- Paved parking spurs, picnic tables, fire rings and tent pads.

-- 4 restrooms buildings with showers (2 in the tent camping area and 2 in the RV camping area)
+- 4 restrooms buildings with showers (2 in the tent camping area and 2 in the RV camping area).

-- A modern campfire center/amphitheater with a traditional fire ring and full audio visual facilities
+- A modern campfire center/amphitheater with a traditional fire ring and full audio visual facilities.

-- Repairs and improvements to the existing paved roadway
+- Repairs and improvements to the existing paved roadway.

-- A sewage dump station for RVs
+- A sewage dump station for RVs.

-- Two camp host sites
+- Two camp host sites.

-- Firewood storage and sales
+- Firewood storage and sales.

-- Exterior rinse stations at each restroom shower building
+- Exterior rinse stations at each restroom shower building.

-- The campground will be Wi-Fi ready
+- The campground will be Wi-Fi ready.

-- Overflow parking area for extra vehicles
+- Overflow parking area for extra vehicles.

 Monterey Bay Sanctuary Trail